$22,000,000 injury settlement.

 Additionally, if a boating accident is caused by a defect in the vessel or its equipment, the manufacturer could be held liable for damages under product liability laws.
 Ultimately, determining liability requires a thorough investigation of the facts to establish who acted negligently or failed to fulfill their duty of care.

-Florida’s statute of limitations for filing a personal injury lawsuit related to a boating accident is four years from the date of the accident.
-This four-year period is designed to give individuals ample time to pursue legal action after suffering injuries or damages due to a boating incident.
+Florida’s statute of limitations for filing a personal injury lawsuit related to a boating accident is two years from the date of the accident.
+This two-year period is designed to give individuals ample time to pursue legal action after suffering injuries or damages due to a boating incident.

 If you miss this deadline, you may lose your right to seek compensation through the courts.
 For cases involving property damage or wrongful death, similar time limits apply, but specific circumstances or additional factors might influence the exact timeframe.
 It is crucial to consult with an experienced Lakeland boat accident lawyer promptly to ensure that all necessary actions are taken within the prescribed period.